Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

 This video will show you how to tighten the amplifier jack if it’s really loose spinning and dangling: https://youtu.be/nJlp9YBiz6U

-To begin place your guitar standing up on a wall facing you.
-Take 5 soaking wet washcloths, wring them out and drop them into the bottom of the guitar and plug the sound hole with your Zager humidifier.
-If you don’t have a humidifier you can cover the sound hole with a baggie, but it’s important to seal the moisture in.
-Let the guitar sit standing up and you should be good as new in 72 hours with no buzzing.
-This video will guide you. https://www.youtube.com/watch?v=y2F-IX1JlnA
+Place your guitar standing up on a wall facing you.
+Take 5 soaking wet washcloths, wring them out, drop them into the sound hole and plug the sound hole with your humidifier.
+If you don’t have a humidifier cover the sound hole with cellophane wrap as it’s important to seal the moisture in.
+Leave your guitar standing up and you should be good as new in 72 hours with no buzzing.
+If not, repeat adding more water.
+This video will guide you: https://www.youtube.com/watch?v=y2F-IX1JlnA

-If you’re getting the same note on different frets this is another sign the face has moved and is throwing off the geometry of your guitar.
-Mr. Zager’s grandfather created a hydration method you can do in 72 hours that will make your guitar play and sound like it did when new.
-This method has been used over 75 years by millions of players on all brands of guitars with about a 100% success rate.
-Once the process is complete simply maintain humidity over 55% (we keep our shop at 65%) and you will have no other issues.
+This technique Mr Zager’s grandfather created has been used over 75 years now by millions of players on all brands of guitars with about a 100% success rate.
+Once the process is complete be sure to maintain humidity over 60% (we keep our shop at 65%) using a humidifier and you will have no other problems. https://zagerguitar.com/guitars/humidification-system/

 This has to do with placement of the transducer under the saddle and is a very easy adjustment.
 When woods get dry they shift causing the saddle (the white piece on the bridge) to become misaligned with the transducer underneath.
 This will give certain strings more volume than others.
 Now your heavier strings will always carry more volume than the thinner strings so if you’re lacking volume on the thinner strings this would need to be adjusted using the dials on your electronics control box.